 Grey-eyed goddess of wisdom, daughter of Zeus, she has achieved enduring fame with the survival of her architecturally-perfect temple, the Parthenon on the Acropolis in Athens.
 Its current condition is less than perfect, but it still inspires everyone.

 Demeter is the Greek mama goddess of grain whose daughter Persephone was kidnapped by Hades, creating an early soap-opera story line of dramatic proportions.
-Eventually, Demeter, Hades and Zeus worked out a time-share program for Persephone, which she seemed to find amenable.
+Eventually, Demeter, Hades, and Zeus worked out a time-share program for Persephone, which she seemed to find amenable.
 The site at Eleusis, though fascinating, is surrounded all too closely by industrial development.
 Darn that Hades and his spewing infernos!

 Zeus's long-suffering wife, Hera preferred high places so she could keep an eye on Zeus, or try to track down the frequent nymphs-in-trouble that seemed to multiply in the wake of her husband.
-Her honeymoon island hideaway Samos kept Zeus content for three hundred years--what other couple can claim that?
+Her honeymoon island hideaway Samos kept Zeus content for three hundred years--what another couple can claim that?

 Eleusis is definitely Mom Demeter's territory, so try seeing what Persephone found fascinating in Goth Hades (a.k.a.
 Pluto) by visiting the moody, dark and unnerving Nekromanteion, a rumored mouth of the River Styx running through the underworld.